gamblesser/weatherApi/README.md

 The WeatherApi lets you get weather data for a city using a single method: getWeatherCity().
 You’ll need an OpenWeatherMap API key to start.

 ## Getting Started
-Create a WeatherApi instance with your API key and a behavior mode:
-Use ON_DEMAND to fetch weather only when you ask.
+Create a WeatherApi instance with your API key and a behavior mode:\n Use ON_DEMAND to fetch weather only when you ask.
 Use POLLING to automatically refresh outdated cache data.